Install in dev mode

 Step 6: Edit Transform Properties

-Action: In the Inspector, change the Player’s position:
+Action: In the Properties panel, change the Player’s position:

 1. Click on the Position X spinbox